AlibabaCloudDocs/hcs_sgw/intl.en-US/Overview/Service linked roles for CSG.md

 Background information
 -------------------------------------------

 Resource Access Management (RAM) provides the following service linked roles for CSG: AliyunServiceRoleForHCSSGW and AliyunServiceRoleForHCSSGWLogMonitor.
 These roles allow CSG to access the resources of other cloud resources.
-For more information, see [Service linked roles](https://help.aliyun.com/document_detail/160674.html#concept-2448621).

 In some scenarios, you may need to use CSG to create an elastic network interface, topics, queues, or subscriptions and use Key Management Service (KMS) to encrypt data.
 You may also need to use CSG to access, upload, download, and manage data in Object Storage Service (OSS) buckets.
 To do so, you can use the AliyunServiceRoleForHCSSGW service linked role to authorize CSG to access ECS resources, virtual private cloud (VPC) resources, KMS resources, and OSS resources.